cstrnt/highfive/README.md

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.

+## Prerequisites

+In order to run Highfive locally you will need the following tools

+- Node.js v20.9.0 (fnm / nvm is recommended)
+- pnpm v8.6.9
+- docker & docker-compose (or a local postgres)

 ## Getting Started

 `docker-compose up -d`

 `pnpm i`

 `pnpm db:push`

 `pnpm dev`

 ## What's next?
 How do I make an app with this?